DaNitroNinja/tutorials/Writerside/topics/Photon-Tutorial.md

 ## Part 4 - Create And Join Rooms

-In this part, you will make create and join rooms with your game.
+In this part, you will be able to create and join rooms with your game.

 1. Create a new c# class called `CreateAndJoinRooms.cs` and attach it to an Empty gameObject called `CreateAndJoinRooms` in your main menu.
 2. Put in this code.